 To prepare the fruit, pour enough brandy over the diced fruit to cover it, or (my preference) put it in a large heavy duty bag and vacuum seal it.

 You can bake the cakes with the fruit having marinated for only 24 hours, however the longer the fruit is in the brandy, the better the end result.
 I like to marinate mine for several months.

-Prepare the cake Preheat the oven to 325 degrees.
+Preheat the oven to 325 degrees.
 Lightly grease three 8 x 4 inch loaf pans, or 8 mini loaf pans.

 In a large bowl, cream the butter and sugar and add the baking powder, salt and vanilla; mix.
 Beat in the eggs one at a time.
 Stir in the flour alternately with the orange juice.

 Drain the fruit (reserve the brandy/juice) and stir in along with the nuts.